-NH$_2$OH is primarily produced in the cold ice phase through the successive sequential hydrogenation of NO-gr, as discussed in $\S$~\ref{sec:dc}, and it can sublimate to the gas phase after around $1.7 \times 10^6$~years, depending on its BE considered \citep[6806 K;][]{garr13}.
+NH$_2$OH is primarily produced in the cold ice phase through the successive sequential hydrogenation of NO-gr, as discussed in Sect. \ref{sec:dc}, and it can sublimate to the gas phase after around $1.7 \times 10^6$~years, depending on the BE \citep[6806 K;][]{garr13}.
 Due to the weak binding of NO, its abundance in the ice phase decreases as it forms NO$_2$, leading to a decrease in NH$_2$OH.
-We estimated a BE of 2918~K for HONO, so it is expected to be released earlier than NH$_2$OH in the gas phase.
-However, an additional radical-radical pathway ($\rm{OH-gr+NO-gr\rightarrow HONO-gr}$) is responsible for ice phase HONO production in warmer regions.
-The low BE of NO obtained here further facilitates this radical-radical ice phase reaction.
+We estimate a BE of 2918~K for HONO, so it is expected to be released earlier than NH$_2$OH in the gas phase.
+However, an additional radical-radical pathway ($\rm{OH-gr+NO-gr\rightarrow HONO-gr}$) is responsible for ice-phase HONO production in warmer regions.
+The low BE of NO obtained here further facilitates this radical-radical ice-phase reaction.

-In our study, with our estimated BE of NO, we achieve a lower abundance of NH$_2$OH and HNO (see Fig.~\ref{fig:hc} and \autoref{tab:abun}).
-We obtain peak abundance ratios of HONO/NH$_2$OH and HONO/HNO of 143 and 3781, respectively, consistent with the observation. \autoref{tab:abun} depicts that the other ratios from the observations seem to be between the previous model \citep{cout19} and this model.
+In our study, with our estimated BE for NO, we obtain a lower abundance of NH$_2$OH and HNO (see Fig.~\ref{fig:hc} and \autoref{tab:abun}).
+We obtain peak abundance ratios of HONO/NH$_2$OH and HONO/HNO of 143 and 3781, respectively, consistent with the observation. \autoref{tab:abun} shows that the other ratios from the observations seem to be between that found using the previous model \citep{cout19} and this model.
 This may indicate that the diffusion activation energy of NO was overestimated in the previous one and underestimated in the present.